 Serve current and long-term projected electrical demand requirements in the Electrical Needs Area (ENA).
-The ASP would meet the forecasted electrical demand and satisfy SCE Subtransmission Planning Standards and Guidelines related to substation transformer capacity until the year 2048.66 ASP effectively addresses uncertainty and volatility in future load.
+The ASP would meet the forecasted electrical demand and satisfy SCE Subtransmission Planning Standards and Guidelines related to substation transformer capacity until the year 2048.6676 ASP effectively addresses uncertainty and volatility in future load.

 Increase system operational flexibility and maintain system reliability by creating system ties that establish the ability to transfer substations from the current Valley South 115 kV System.
 The ASP would create the system tie-lines necessary to allow for operational flexibility and the ability to transfer substations from the Valley South System when needed for planned maintenance outages and to address multiple unplanned contingencies.
-The system analysis performed to support the 2019 data requests shows that the ASP would provide substantial available flexibility under specific contingency scenarios.67
+The system analysis performed to support the 2019 data requests shows that the ASP would provide substantial available flexibility under specific contingency scenarios.6771

 Transfer a sufficient amount of electrical demand from the Valley South 115 kV System to maintain a positive reserve capacity on the Valley South 115 kV System through the 10-year planning horizon.
-The ASP would result in additional capacity in the region sufficient to provide positive reserve capacity on the Valley South System through and beyond the 10-year planning horizon.
-68,69 In providing an additional source of
+The ASP would result in additional capacity in the region sufficient to provide positive reserve capacity on the Valley South System through and beyond the 10-year planning horizon.^{6878,6979} In providing an additional source

-65 See DATA REQUEST SET ED-Alberhill-SCE-JWS-4 Item I.
+6575 See DATA REQUEST SET ED-Alberhill-SCE-JWS-4 Item I.

-66 See Section 6.4 of DATA REQUEST SET ED-Alberhill-SCE-JWS-4 Item C. The ASP satisfies transformation capacity needs far beyond 2048.
+6676 See Section 6.4 of DATA REQUEST SET ED-Alberhill-SCE-JWS-4 Item C. The ASP satisfies transformation capacity needs far beyond 2048.
 A minor project to reconductor a single subtransmission line would be required in the 2038 time frame to satisfy N-1 line violation criteria through 2048.

-67 See Section 5 of DATA REQUEST SET ED-Alberhill-SCE-JWS-4 Item F.
+^{6777} See Section 5 of DATA REQUEST SET ED-Alberhill-SCE-JWS-4 Item F.

-68 See Appendix B, Section 1, and Section 6.4 of DATA REQUEST SET ED-Alberhill-SCE-JWS-4 Item C.
+6878 See Appendix B, Section 1, and Section 6.4 of DATA REQUEST SET ED-Alberhill-SCE-JWS-4 Item C.

-69 The initial construction of the ASP is proposed to include two 560 MVA transformers of which one would be considered load-serving and the second would be an in-service spare.
+6979 The initial construction of the ASP is proposed to include two 560 MVA transformers of which one would be considered load-serving and the second would be an in-service spare.
 SCE notes that 1,120 MVA is a large amount of capacity to add to the system considering the incremental system needs of about 10 MVA per year.
-However, the basis for this is as follows: 1) the ASP includes the addition of two transformers to satisfy SCE and industry-wide Npower it provides Valley South capacity relief without decreasing capacity margins in adjacent systems.
+However, the of power it provides Valley South capacity relief without decreasing capacity margins in adjacent systems.

-Provide safe and reliable electrical service consistent with SCE's Subtransmission Planning Criteria and Guidelines.70 The ASP relieves all of the undesired exceptions to SCE's Subtransmission Planning Criteria and Guidelines that have been taken as the Valley South System has evolved.71
+Provide safe and reliable electrical service consistent with SCE's Subtransmission Planning Criteria and Guidelines.7080 The ASP relieves all of the undesired exceptions to SCE's Subtransmission Planning Criteria and Guidelines that have been taken as the Valley South System has evolved.7481